 However, the Board of the Manager has reviewed, assessed and decided against such disclosures for the following reasons:

 the remuneration of the Directors and employees of the Manager are not paid out of the deposited property of AA REIT (listed issuer).
 Instead, they are remunerated directly by the Manager, which is a private company.
-The fees that the Manager receives from AA REIT have been disclosed under the “Interested person/interested party transactions” section of this website;
+The fees that the Manager receives from AA REIT had been disclosed under the “Interested person/interested party transactions” section of the Annual Report;

 there is no misalignment between the remuneration of the Directors and the key management personnel of the Manager, and the interests of the Unitholders given that their remuneration is not linked to the gross revenue of AA REIT and is paid out of the assets of the Manager and not out of AA REIT; and

 given the confidentiality and sensitivity of remuneration matters, the Board firmly believes that the disclosure of the remuneration of the Chief Executive Officer and the top five key management personnel of the Manager (whether in exact quantum or in bands of S$250,000) would be prejudicial to the interests of AA REIT and its Unitholders.
 The majority of the current management team has been serving the Manager and AA REIT for a considerable period of time and it is a stable and effective team.
 It is important for the Manager to retain such talent for the long-term interests of AA REIT and its Unitholders and to ensure the stability and continuity of the business operations with a competent and experienced management team at the helm.
 In view of the competitive conditions and the specialised skill sets required in the Singapore real estate and Singapore REIT industry, such disclosure of remuneration may potentially result in staff movement.
 Therefore, the Board believes that not disclosing the remuneration will be in the best interests of AA REIT and the Unitholders and the interests of AA REIT and the Unitholders will not be prejudiced as a result of such non-disclosure.